nshalabi/ATTACK-Tools/README.md

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/9.png)

-**Test Editor**, the Test Editor allows for mapping tests to ATT&CK™ Techniques, Colorize and Tag tests, select a framework (custom frameworks can be added too), lookup **Atomic™ Red Team** Tests (https://atomicredteam.io, the small “A” button will turn red) and other tests meta-data.
+**Test Editor**, the Test Editor allows for mapping tests to ATT&CK™ Techniques, color-mark and tag tests, select a testing framework (for example, cobalt-strike, metasplit or built-in OS tools/commands, additionally, custom frameworks can be added), lookup **Atomic™ Red Team** Tests (https://atomicredteam.io) in addition to other meta-data (test results, lessons learned, captured IOC's, etc.).

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/2.png)

-**Spreadsheet View**, this view lists all tests according to their order (check planner to know how to arrange and order tests), this view can be exported to **Excel** and **HTML** formats, which fields to be exported can also be specified
+**Spreadsheet View**, this view lists all tests according to their order, this view can be exported to **Excel** and **HTML** formats.
+The fields to be exported can be specified too.

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/6.png)